Por: Turismo Región de Murcia en 9/11/24 9:52 AM

 In conclusion, the convents of Caravaca de la Cruz are much more than religious buildings; they are witnesses to the history, faith, and culture of the region.
 Each one has its own unique story and features that make it special, and visiting these sites offers an opportunity to connect with centuries of devotion and discover the profound spirituality that defines this city.

-Caravaca de la Cruz, located in the northwest of the Region of Murcia, is a city whose surroundings...
+Caravaca de la Cruz, located on the border between Murcia and Granada, is a city with a rich...